Arthritis, Chronic Pain & Injury

 Chronic Pain is the number one reason people visit their doctor and nearly 9 out of 10 people will experience at least one episode of chronic pain in their lives.
 It can be debilitating in some cases, causing the sufferer to make a number of unwanted changes in lifestyle including giving up activities they normally enjoy.
 Chronic Pain can also interfere with ones ability to work and put food on the table.

 Our approach is different, it goes against mainstream thinking.
 Call it “outside-the-box” thinking.
 Rather than medicating and using catabolic steroids to mask the pain.
-We choose to regenerate the tissue through the use of Stem Cell Therapy.
-When you regenerate you can potentially solve the problem to begin with.
+We choose to help regenerate the tissue.

-Studies have shown Stem Cell Therapy to be very effective at relieving pain, while MRI images have confirmed successful tissue repair following stem cell therapy.
+Studies have shown regenerative medicine to be very effective at relieving pain, while MRI images have confirmed successful tissue repair following the procedure.
 The need for surgery can be greatly reduced by treating injured tissues before the damage progresses and the condition is irreversible.

-Our goal of care will be help you avoid surgery, tremendously decrease or completely eliminate pain and improve stability and motion.
+Our goal of care will be help you avoid surgery if possible, tremendously decrease or completely eliminate pain and improve stability and motion.
 If for any reason we believe that your problem is too serious for our program to correct, we will tell you that.

 The CDC states that with the aging of the US population, the prevalence of doctor-diagnosed arthritis is expected to increase in the coming decades.
 By the year 2040, an estimated 78.4 million (25.9% of the projected total adult population) adults aged 18 years and older will have doctor-diagnosed arthritis, compared with the 54.4 million adults in 2013-2015.
 Two-thirds of those with arthritis will be women.